LAB-ADAN/LAB-ADAN.github.io/_posts/2025-10-20-IAM-Concept.md

 ##  Quiz AWS IAM — Test Your Knowledge

-### Question 1: IAM Roles
+### Question 1: IAM Role Definition

-A company runs an EC2 instance that must read from S3.
-What’s the most secure way to grant access?
+What is the proper definition of an IAM Role?

-- [ ] A. Store AWS credentials in the instance
+- [ ] A. A permanent identity for human users.
-- [ ] B. Use the root user credentials
+- [ ] B. A password management feature.
-- [x] C. Attach an IAM Role with S3 permissions
+- [ ] C. A temporary identity assumed by AWS services or external accounts.
-- [ ] D. Create a shared IAM user with access keys
+- [ ] D. A static policy document for users.

 <details>
-<summary>✅ Show Explanation</summary>
+<summary>💡 Show Answer & Explanation</summary>

-**Correct Answer:** C
+✅ **Correct Answer:** **C**
-IAM Roles provide **temporary credentials** and eliminate the risk of hardcoded secrets.
+IAM Roles provide **temporary credentials** that are assumed by trusted entities like EC2, Lambda, or external AWS accounts.
 </details>

-> EC2 should use IAM Roles for secure, temporary access to AWS resources — never hardcode keys.